mikakallberg/mikakallberg/README.md

 # About Me

 <p> Welcome!</p>
-<p> My name is Mikaela, I'm in the beginning of learning coding/programming/software development, as we say in Sweden "A beloved child has many names".
-I got my start by taking a 5 day coding challenge with Code Institute <a>https://codeinstitute.net/</a></p>
+<p> My name is Mikaela</p>
-<p>I have now finished my last project with them, I chose Advanced Front End as my speciality.
+<p>I have now finished my last project with <a>https://codeinstitute.net/</a>, I chose Advanced Front End as my speciality.
 However I really enjoy backend work.
+I got my start by taking a 5 day coding challenge with Code Institute <a>https://codeinstitute.net/</a>
-From what I understand Code Institute is a little bit different from other schools, where students projects has to be their own and has to have something unique that shows they understand what they've done.</p>
+<p>From what I understand Code Institute is a little bit different from other schools, where students projects has to be their own and has to have something unique that shows they understand what they've done.</p>
 <p>My future goal is to study Bioinformatics and help further the medical scientific field, hopefully with genetic conditions.
 As a step in that direction I am now pursuing my Bachelor in Biomedicine.
 In the mean time I work to develop this craft and hope to find people to work with.</p>
 <p>I hope you'll have a beautiful day!</p>